yugabyte/yugabyte-db/docs/content/latest/drivers-orms/go/pg.md

 ### Step 2: Connect to YugabyteDB database

-Go Apps can connect to the YugabyteDB database using the `pg.Connect()` function.
+Go applications can connect to the YugabyteDB database using the `pg.Connect()` function.

-Use the `pg.Connect()` function for getting a connection to the YugabyteDB database which then can be used for reading the data and writing the data into the database.
+Use the `pg.Connect()` function to establish a connection to the YugabyteDB database.
+This can then can be used to read and write data to the database.

 Code snippet for connecting to YugabyteDB: